Torah for now

 The world seems far too big and too cold

-Without Momma beside her to hold
+Without Papa beside her to hold

 Bridge